ayemaqu/ayemaqu/README.md

 ### 📚 Currently learning

 > Diving deeper into data structures, storage types, and their use cases — including the **Medallion Architecture** (Bronze → Silver → Gold) and how data moves through a pipeline from raw to ready.
+Also learning how to implent AI in workflows and improve AI fluency through the 4 D's - Delegation, Description, Discernment, Diligence.

 ---